solvahol/.github/README.md

 This repository stores the **solvahol** organization's [default community health files].

-For exmaple, the CONTRIBUTING.md here will be presented for each [repository under github.com/solvahol] that doesn't have its own contribution guide.
+For exmaple, the SUPPORT.md here will be presented for each [repository under github.com/solvahol] that doesn't have its own SUPPORT.md.

 Got feedback?
 Please [share it]!